San Saba, TX Demographics

 A map of San Saba's Population by Race

-Of the 1,860 places in Texas, San Saba is the 548th most populous.
+San Saba is ranked the 572nd most populous place in Texas, out of 1,863 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+San Saba was ranked the 548th most populous place in the 2020 Census.

 San Saba's White Population